SazD2C/rsDash/README.md

 # rsDash
-rsDash is a user management web based app.
+rsDash is a user management, web based application modeled for Red Securities needs.